jmgang/POS-and-Inventory-System-for-JS-Smart-Choice/README.md

 ## Technologies Used
-Used JasperViewer as Reporting Tool and Jhrome as Tab UI Interface.
+Used JasperViewer and JasperReports as Reporting Tool and Jhrome as Tab UI Interface.
 Used MVC Architecture

 ### Version